-In September 1936, Australian film star Brian Abbott (George Rickard Bell), leading lady Jean Laidley (Mort) and a crew of 30 set off for Lord Howe Island on the SS Morinda to film the movie “Mystery Island”.2 As Abbott farewelled his wife at the docks little did he know this would be the last time he would see her.
+In September 1936, Australian film star Brian Abbot (George Rickard Bell), leading lady Jean Laidley (Mort) and a crew of 30 set off for Lord Howe Island on the SS Morinda to film the movie “Mystery Island”.2 As Abbot farewelled his wife at the docks little did he know this would be the last time he would see her.

 Pilot Ern Collibee took up the search using Old Bar aerodrome as his base to sweep up and down the coastline.5 By 17 October three RAAF planes joined the search with one of those based at Old Bar.
 The HMAS Waterhen also joined the search covering 400 miles in one day.6 After 15 days the search was abandoned.7 The men were legally presumed dead five months later.8

 In May 1937, the movie “Mystery Island” was released and billed as Australia’s first thriller.9 Although it received average reviews, the comparison between fiction and real-life was not lost on the audience.

 Author: Janine Roberts